What is a Powder Room? A Complete Guide for Homeowners

 Floor tiles can be subtle.
 Stone-texture designs in matte finish are a great match with white EWCs and bold wash basins.
 Pair these with soft wall lighting or hidden LEDs to create a warm glow without harsh reflections.

 It’s a small space, so accuracy matters.
 Simpolo Tiles and Bathware's Digital Showroom gives you access to our entire range of tiles and bathware.
-You can compare sizes, colours, and finishes without stepping out.
+You can compare powder room sizes, colours, and finishes without stepping out.

 The Virtual Space Creator takes it further - add the basin, tiles, and fittings into your home layout.
 Rotate angles, change lighting conditions, and see exactly what you’re working with.
 Every product comes with a Smart Code that lets you preview it in 3D.